Nutika16/Harvard-CS50-s-Python-Course/Notes.md

 | `DictWriter` | When writing data using **dictionaries** for clarity      |

 **Handling CSVs is extremely common in data processing, automation scripts, reporting, and backend development.**

+### pil

+stands for pillow.
+A Library that is used to perform operations on image file